 Non-traditional education credit is not included in a student's cumulative Theoria Technical College GPA.
-Non-traditional education credit recognized by Theoria Technical College may not be transferrable to another educational institution.
+Non-traditional education credit awarded by Theoria Technical College may not be transferrable to another educational institution.
 It is always the student's responsibility to reach out to any and all educational institutions for verification on their transfer policies.

 The non-tradition education credit application form can be picked up at the Student Services Office and can also be downloaded online.
-Students applying for non-traditional educational credit will first contact the Student Services Department at
+Students applying for non-traditional educational credit will first contact the Student Services Department at and if these are approved will sign the form.
+The \$125.00 non-refundable fee must be paid to the Student Services Office.

 StudentServices@theoriatechnical.com or via phone at: (951) 816-9268.
-The Student Services Advisor will review the appropriate documents and if these are approved will sign the form.
-The \$125.00 non-refundable fee must be paid to the Student Services Office.
+The Student Services Advisor will review the appropriate documents